Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Conclusion

 \section{Conclusion}

-Sequence to sequence models have become increasingly popular in semantic parsing.
+Seq2seq models have become increasingly popular in semantic parsing.
 However, they are limited in their abilities to generalize to unobserved structures.
 Here, we proposed \textsc{TPol}: a two-step parsing approach that leverages alignment annotations with a modular framework composed of a Translator and a Reorderer.

-We showed that \textsc{TPol} improves compositional generalization over conventional seq2seq models, as well as over a competing model that also leverages alignment information.
-We also showed that our approach is robust when trained with automatically generated alignments, demonstrating competitive results on two semantic parsing datasets.
-Lastly, we showed that \textsc{TPol} is model agnostic, and studied its performance with several architectural configurations.
-This opens the door to further experimentation of different architectures for the two components.
+We showed that \textsc{TPol} improves compositional generalization over conventional seq2seq models and over competing models that also leverage alignment information.
+Our results also showed that our approach is robust when trained with automatically generated alignments, demonstrating competitive results on two semantic parsing datasets.

+We have experimented with two possibilities for the Translator and Reorderer, but we believe that different architectural components could further improve performance.
+The divide-and-conquer strategy of breaking the problem into two simpler sub-tasks is designed to enable further component specialization.